gmukherjee/gmukherjee.github.io/Bio.md

 These two dual trajectories usually bootstrap each other stimulating interesting new research questions in either domains.
 Below is an itemized list of the sub-topics of interest:

-**Statistics Theory:**
+**Statistics Theory**
   - Predictive Inference
     - Predictive Density Estimation
-    - Impact of Loss functions on optimality of predictors;
+    - Impact of Loss functions on optimality of predictors
-  - Decision Theory
+  - High-dimensional Decision Theory
-    - Empirical Bayes
+    - Shrinkage and Empirical Bayes
-    - Minimax theory
+    - Minimax optimality
-    - Sparse Estimation theory
+    - Sparse Estimation and Penalized Regression methods

+**Applications**
+  - Single Cell Virology
+    - Inference under heterogeneity; Clustering
+    - Two sample Testing
+  - Marketing: Pricing of Digital products
+    - Mixed-effects models
+    - Bayesian Shrinkage in Hierarchical models;
+  - Inventory Management
+    - Quantile and Asymmetric losses

 <!--